Rubondo Island National Park

 Tanzania Travel Tips

-Our team carefully researched and focused on trips which attract people with the same interest and naturally get on well with each other through their shared interests.
+Our team carefully researched and focused on trips that attract people with the same interests and naturally get on well with each other through their shared interests.

 Once you confirm your booking on a tour you will be sent further practical information – packing tips, detailed itineraries, including advice on health, passport and visa requirements, and minimum and maximum numbers of guests on tours.

 The answer is absolute yes!
 The areas where safaris are organized are safe and free of political chaos.
-We conduct safaris in places that are politically stable to assure our clients’ safety and enjoyment.

-Our Professional Safari Guides are well trained about wild animal behaviors and they have enough experience to lead our clients in the wilderness.
-Our vehicles are 4×4 Toyota Land Cruiser and Land Rovers with a hutched roof to give maximum visibility of a game.
+Our Professional Safari Guides are well-trained about wild animal behaviors, and they have enough experience to lead our clients in the wilderness.

-African safaris guarantee unlimited sightseeing; millions of animals, birds, and plant life are the core characters of the African savanna.
-You roam across the countryside in search of Elephants, Lions, Rhinos, Cape buffalo, and Leopards (the so-called “Big Five”).
-On any given day, you will encounter Blue Wildebeests, Zebras, a large variety of antelope species, Gazelles, Giraffes, Baboons, and Hippos.
-The birdlife is fantastic – in some areas, up to 400 bird species have been identified!
 Think of the majestic Baobab tree (some tribes believe that the tree was indeed planted upside-down!), and there are hundreds of varieties of thorn trees!
-You will also see the acacia-dotted landscape, endless plains, majestic mountains, and the most beautiful sunsets and sunrises one could ever imagine!
+You will also see the acacia-dotted landscape, endless plains, majestic mountains, and the most beautiful sunsets and sunrises imaginable!
 Think of a late afternoon thunderstorm, short but violent, and then the beautiful rainbow.

-Tanzania destinations are accessible throughout the year but we advise you to take your tours during the dry session for the safari so as you can enjoy the best sightings at this time as the grasses and bush are at their least dense.
-July to October and December through February.
+Tanzania’s destinations are accessible year-round, but we recommend scheduling your safari during the dry season for the best sightings, as grasses and bush are at their least dense—July to October and December through February.
 The green session includes March through June.
-Discuss with us for the best option if you have also a plan to coincides with Wildebeest Migration in Serengeti National Park’
+Discuss with us for the best option if you have also a plan to coincide with the Wildebeest Migration in Serengeti National Park.

 (We suggest you remember) insect repellent (the best way to prevent malaria and other insect-borne diseases), sunscreen, cap or hat, sunglasses, binoculars, detergent powder if you want to wash some clothes yourself, hand-wipes small flashlight, aspirin, diarrhea medicine, rain jacket, poncho, or collapsible umbrella, plastic bags (for wet clothes, swimsuit and for keeping dust away from camera equipment), Kleenex/toilet tissue a neck chain for eyeglasses if you take them off to use binoculars and cameras, any medical prescription you need, masking tape or labels for marking exposed films cans, film, extra camera batteries.